Lombiq/NodeJs-Extensions/Lombiq.NodeJs.Extensions/Docs/JavaScript.md

 #### At the solution level

 1. `<NodeJsExtensionsGlobalESLintConfigurationDirectory>` is set to a valid directory path.
-2. If a _package.json_ file does not exist at that path yet, Node.js Extensions will create it.
+2. If a _package.json_ file does not exist at that path yet, Node.js Extensions will create it (only when using Node.js Extensions from a submodule).
 3. Otherwise, copy the `devDependencies` node from _./config/consumer/package.global.json_ into it.
 4. Building your solution will install the necessary dependencies.